 Create a new build resource and return its ID.
-The state strings for the new build will be set to 'starting'.
+The state strings for the new build will be set to 'starting'. setBuildStateString (buildid, state_string)

 - buildid (integer) the build to modify - state_string (unicode) new state string for this build finishBuild(buildid, results)